All pens seviced, tested, and restored as appropriate. Free U.K. postage.

 Posted by collectablepens . on

 Of all the Parker 51 colours that can cause confusion the 'reds' are probably the most troublesome.
 I include the burgundy colours as red.
 The photographs are taken in natural light and havn't been altered in any way so the comparison is as accurate as possible.
-From top to bottom the colours are: American Burgundy, English Burgundy, Rage Red, and the bottom pencil is also Rage Red but is a Parker 61 not a 51.
+From top to bottom the colours are: American Burgundy, English Burgundy, Rage Red, and the bottom pencil is also Orange but is a Parker 61 not a 51.
 1.The American Burgundy looks decidedly brown.
-It is often described as Cordovan Brown but this is not carrect as the Cordovan Brown was only used...
+It is often described as Cordovan Brown but this is not carrect as the Cordovan Brown was only used on...

 Read more →